fcrepo/fcrepo/etc/eclipse-prefs/README.md

 1. Select to "Indent using spaces" with "Indentation size" of 2.
 2. Set line width to 80 characters.

+### Use hints

-### In order to autocreate Javadocs on types, ensure that "Generate comments" is checked in the new type dialog.
+In order to autocreate Javadocs on types, ensure that "Generate comments" is checked in the new type dialog.